Sub-Saharan Africa: Oil and minerals

 The region is a major exporter to the world of gold, uranium, chromium, vanadium, antimony, coltan, bauxite, iron ore, copper, and manganese.
 South Africa, along with Gabon and Ghana, collectively supplies over 60% of global manganese, and is also a major exporter of chromium.
 A 2001 estimate is that 42% of the world's reserves of chromium may be found in South Africa.
 South Africa is the largest producer of platinum, with 80% of the total world's annual mine production and 88% of the world's platinum reserve.
 Sub-Saharan Africa produces 33% of the world's bauxite, with Guinea as the major supplier.
 Zambia is a major producer of copper.
-The Democratic Republic of Congo is a major source of coltan.
+The Democratic Republic of the Congo is a major source of coltan.
 Production from DR Congo is very small, but the country has 80% of the proven reserves in Africa, which are 80% of those worldwide.
 Sub-Saharan Africa is a major producer of gold, producing up to 30% of global production.
 Major suppliers are South Africa, Ghana, Zimbabwe, Tanzania, Guinea, and Mali.
 South Africa had been first in the world in terms of gold production since 1905, but in 2007 it moved to second place, according to GFMS, the precious metals consultancy.
 Uranium is major commodity from the region.
 Significant suppliers are Niger, Namibia, and South Africa.
 Namibia was the number one supplier from sub-Saharan Africa in 2008.
 The region produces 49% of the world's diamonds.

 Sub-Saharan Africa has been the focus of an intense race for oil by the West, China, India, and other emerging economies, even though it holds only 10% of proven oil reserves, less than the Middle East.
 This race has been referred to as the second Scramble for Africa.
 All reasons for this global scramble come from the reserves' economic benefits.
 Transportation cost is low and no pipelines have to be laid as in Central Asia.
 Almost all reserves are offshore, so political turmoil within the host country will not directly interfere with operations.
 Sub-Saharan oil is viscous, with a very low sulfur content.
 This quickens the refining process and effectively reduces costs.
 New sources of oil are being located in sub-Saharan Africa more frequently than anywhere else.
 Of all new sources of oil, 1/3 are in sub-Saharan Africa.

-Sub-Saharan Africa is a key player in the global minerals market, producing over 70%of the world's cobalt and hosting about 50%of its reserves in the Democratic Republic of the Congo (DRC).
-The region also harbors significant lithium deposits in Zimbabwe, the DRC, and Mali.
+Sub-Saharan Africa is a key player in the global minerals market, producing over 70% of the world's cobalt and hosting about 50% of its reserves in the Democratic Republic of the Congo (DRC).
+The region also harbors significant lithium deposits in Zimbabwe, DR Congo, and Mali.